alex-arapov-pmp/dedcoin/INSTALL.md

   The following are developer notes on how to build dedcoin on your native platform, using the dependencies as provided by your system's package manager.
   Before starting, ensure your system is updated and has the latest security patches.
-  Outdated libraries can render the entire system, including dedcoin Core, vulnerable.
+  Outdated libraries can render the entire system, including Dedcoin Core, vulnerable.
   They are not complete guides, but include notes on the necessary libraries, compile flags, etc.